Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/02. ORM & Sequelize.js/README.md

 Reference the [Getting Started] Docs of Sequelize to complete these challenges.

-1. Go to [Famos Amos Pet Emporium](https://github.com/Product-College-Labs/famous-amos) and fork the project and clone your fork down.
+1. Go to [Famous Amos Pet Emporium](https://github.com/Product-College-Labs/famous-amos) and fork the project and clone your fork down.
 Add a link to your fork to the [Web 3 Progress Tracker](https://docs.google.com/spreadsheets/d/1jlDyBlRDjLGrA6VOi3JuV-v07vKoEUn1a96FC2CkwBo/edit#gid=0)
 1. Now make a new branch called "sequelize".
 Now add Sequelize and pg to your npm project:

    ```bash